NSHipster/articles/2013-08-19-nshashtable-and-nsmaptable.md

 NSLog(@"Members: %@", [hashTable allObjects]);
 ~~~

 `NSHashTable` objects are initialized with an option for any of the following behaviors.
-Deprecated enum values are due to `NSHashTable` being ported from Garbage-Collected Mac OS X to ARC-ified iOS.
+Deprecated enum values are due to `NSHashTable` being ported from Garbage-Collected OS X to ARC-ified iOS.
 Other values are aliased to options defined by [NSPointerFunctions](http://developer.apple.com/library/ios/DOCUMENTATION/Cocoa/Reference/Foundation/Classes/NSPointerFunctions_Class/Introduction/Introduction.html), which will be covered next week on NSHipster.

 > - `NSHashTableStrongMemory`: Equal to `NSPointerFunctionsStrongMemory`.
 This is the default behavior, equivalent to `NSSet` member storage.
 > - `NSHashTableWeakMemory`: Equal to `NSPointerFunctionsWeakMemory`.
 Uses weak read and write barriers.
 Using `NSPointerFunctionsWeakMemory`, object references will turn to `NULL` on last release.